Updated Gear List for the Benton Mackaye Trail

 - Light Weight – 10 – 20 pounds

 - Ultralight – Less than 10 pounds, although some hikers say 12 pounds.

-- Super Ultralight – this is less than 5 pounds.
-This category is less than my day pack.
-I think this is the weight of my purse.
+- Super Ultralight – Less than 5 pounds and the weight of my purse.

-I fall in the lightweight group, but if conditions are right, I’ll drop into the top of the ultralight range.
-For me, ultralight usually occurs with summer temperatures, plenty of water, and going to town every 3-4 days.
+I fall into the lightweight group, but if conditions are right (season, climate, etc.), I’ll drop into the top of the ultralight range.

 Safety is always a priority, so hike a safe hike and carry what works for you.